-6 This wording reflects the international law rules, following which a decision of a national court, tribunal or administrative authority has no legal effect in other jurisdictions unless an applicable international agreement provides for this.
-Thus, where third country judgments or decisions are directed at entities within the EU, there has to be an international agreement in place between that third country and the EU or the Member State in question in order for those judgments or decisions to be recognised and enforceable under Union or Member State law.
-However, the need for an international agreement in order for a third country judgment or decision prejudice to other grounds for transfer pursuant to Chapter V of the GDPR.
-This article regulates access to personal data subject to the protection of the GDPR by courts and authorities in third countries.
-Recital 115 clarifies that the provision aims to protect personal data from the extraterritorial application of third country laws which "may be in breach of international law and may impede the attainment of the protection of natural persons ensured in the Union by the [GDPR]".

-- 9. Thus, where data processed in the EU are transferred or disclosed in response to a request from a third country authority, such disclosure is subject to the GDPR and constitutes a transfer within the meaning of Chapter V. This means that, as for any transfer subject to the GDPR, there has to be a legal basis for the processing in Article 6 and a ground for transfer in Chapter V. - 10.
-The EDPB reaffirms that a request from a foreign authority does not in itself constitute a legal basis for the processing or a ground for the transfer7.
+- 9. According to Article 48, third country authorities' judgments and decisions requiring a controller or processor in the EU to transfer or disclose personal data may only be recognised and enforced if they are based on an applicable international agreement, such as a mutual legal assistance treaty (MLAT) in force between the requesting country and the EU or a Member State, without prejudice to other grounds for transfer pursuant to Chapter V of the GDPR.
+This Article regulates access to personal data subject to the protection of the GDPR by courts and authorities in third countries.
+Recital 115 clarifies that the provision aims to protect personal data from the extraterritorial application of third country laws which "may be in breach of international law and may impede the attainment of the protection of natural persons ensured in the Union by the [GDPR]". - 10.
+Thus, where data processed in the EU are transferred or disclosed in response to a direct request from a third country authority, such disclosure is subject to the GDPR and constitutes a transfer within the meaning of Chapter V. This means that, as for any transfer subject to the GDPR, there has to be a legal basis for the processing in Article 6 and a ground for transfer in Chapter V. - 11.
+The EDPB reaffirms that a request from a foreign authority does not in itself constitute a legal basis for the processing or a ground for the transfer.